Your guide to Canada payroll

 2) Minimum wage

-The federal minimum wage in Canada is CAD 17.75, as of April 1, 2025.
+The federal minimum wage in Canada is CAD 17.30.
 However, if the minimum wage in their province is higher, employees should receive the higher wage.

 The current minimum wages by province are listed below.
 However, these can change, so we recommend checking the government website regularly.